 Our family loves to travel and vacation, but my kids aren’t super excited about long trips in the car.
 We booked at the last minute for Fourth of July week.
 Our usual destinations were booked or super expensive.
 So, we decided to take a trip to Houston for Fourth of July.
-The drive is under six hours, and it is a big city with many things to do.
+The drive is under six hours from New Orleans, and it is a big city with many things to do.

 We bought CityPASS for all of us which included five of the six attractions below for $59 for adults and $49 for children.
 CityPASS is also available in Atlanta, Boston, Chicago, Dallas, New York City, Philadelphia, San Fransisco, Seattle, Southern California, Tampa and Toronto.
 If you are doing a trip for a five nights like us, I highly recommend it.
 It was a great value and provided things for us to do each day.